 It may be true.
 But one of the first accounts of his death is a brief mention on 5 June 1968 in L’Orient, a Lebanese Christian newspaper published out of Beirut.
 The piece claims that Fatah had announced the death of Coudroy (‘a French engineer‘) during a training accident with an automatic weapon at a camp in Jordan.

 At this distance in time the story is hard to unravel.
-L’Orient was not especially sympathetic to the Palestinian cause and might have felt the need to carry a less heroic version of Coudroy’s death.
+Cynics could say L’Orient was not especially sympathetic to the Palestinian cause and might have felt the need to carry a less heroic version of Coudroy’s death.
 Alternately, Fatah and the PLO may have had operational reasons for concealing the nature of his death; perhaps the story simply got garbled somewhere along the line from Jordan to Beirut.
-Closer to home, La Nation Européenne may have wanted to send Coudroy off with what it saw as a fitting end.
+Closer to home, La Nation Européenne may have wanted to send Coudroy off with what it saw as a heroic end, whether it fitted the facts or not.
 Maybe he really was looking down the wrong end of a machine gun when he pulled the trigger.
 Who knows?

 The mystery surrounding the Belgian’s death allowed rumours to circulate that he’d been killed by Arab colleagues who thought him a Mossad agent.
 That version remains little more than whispers and Jeune Europe loyalists point the finger at pro-Israel media outlets trying to undermine enemy morale.
 But a British newspaper – no-one remembers which one – did carry a story along these lines.
 Whatever happened, Coudroy was dead.
 A year later the PLO published his travelogue as an 85 page pamphlet in French: J’ai vécu la résistance palestinienne.
 I Lived the Palestinian Resistance.